2023 Recep Tayyip Erdoğan presidential campaign: Announcement

 On 9 June 2022, Recep Tayyip Erdoğan announced his candidacy during a speech in Izmir at the Aegean sea.
-In the same speech, ending speculations on the election date, he assured them that the elections would be in June 2023 and also demanded for the oppositional Nation Alliance to also announce their candidate.
+In the same speech, ending speculations on the election date, he assured them that the elections would be in June 2023 and also demanded for the oppositional Nation Alliance to announce their candidate.
 Since early January 2023 it was speculated on eventual snap elections before June 2023.
-The AKP mentioned the dates of the 16, 30 April and the 14 May.
-But the so called "Table of Six" composed by six opposition parties announced that they would not agree to snap elections after the 6 April.
+The AK Party mentioned the dates of the 16, 30 April and the 14 May.
+The "Table of Six" composed by six opposition parties announced that they would not agree to snap elections after the 6 April.

 In January 2023, Erdogan mentioned the 14 May 2023 as the date of the elections, as on the 14 May 1950 Adnan Menderes became prime minister after a victorious in the first multiparty elections of Turkey.

+Campaign

+Erdogan promised to lower the inflation to numbers of single digits and aimed for Mehmet Simsek, (a former Finance Minister) to craft a new economic policy.
+In foreign policy he aims for normalizing the ties with Egypt, Saudi Arabia and Israel in an attempt to forge an "Axis of Turkey".

+On 25 April, during an interview with news reporters in a joint-live broadcast between Kanal 7 and Ülke TV, the livestream was suddenly cut.
+The cameras maintained their focus on journalist Hakan Öztürk and away from Erdoğan, followed by a pause to the livestream.
+After approximately fifteen minutes, the livestream was turned on again, with Erdoğan blaming the incident on a stomach bug.
+Several campaigns were canceled after the incident, and rumors about Erdoğan's health arose.
+On 29 April, the Erdoğan family attended the Istanbul Airshow, which brought rumors of heart attack to a closure.

+Erdoğan's government holds a firm grip over the media in Turkey.
+Until 2 May 2023, his campaign was broadcast for about 32 hours over the state-run Radio and Television Corporation (TRT), as opposed to the 32 minutes that was given to the campaign of his main contender Kilicdaroglu.